MetabolicICD-10: D64.9Affects approximately 1.6 billion people worldwide — the most common blood disorder

 Anemia

-Also known as: Low Blood Count, Iron-Poor Blood
+Also known as: Low Blood Count, Iron-Poor Blood, Low Hemoglobin, Low Iron, Anaemia

 Anemia is a condition in which the blood lacks enough healthy red blood cells or hemoglobin to carry adequate oxygen to the body's tissues.
-It can result from blood loss, decreased red blood cell production, or increased red blood cell destruction.
-Symptoms range from mild fatigue to severe complications depending on the type and severity of anemia.
+It is the most common blood disorder in the world.
+Anemia can develop in three main ways — through blood loss, decreased red blood cell production, or increased red blood cell destruction — and it has many subtypes, the most frequent being iron-deficiency anemia, followed by vitamin B12 and folate deficiency anemias, anemia of chronic disease, and inherited forms such as sickle cell anemia and thalassemia.
+Symptoms range from mild, easily overlooked fatigue to severe complications affecting the heart, and treatment depends entirely on identifying and addressing the underlying cause.

 Symptoms